Report: Seahawks would be interested in Sam Darnold as a replacement for Russell Wilson

 The NFL Network, though, had several reports throughout the day stating that although teams are calling the Seahawks about Wilson, they are doing nothing more than listening and are not engaging in negotiations.

 And of the four teams on Wilson’s list — Dallas, Chicago, Las Vegas and New Orleans — only the Bears might soon be in need of a quarterback.
-Dallas last week re-signed Dak Prescott, and the Saints are thought close to re-signing Jameis Winston to compete with Taysom Hill as the successor to the retired Drew Brees.
+Dallas last week re-signed Dak Prescott, and the Saints reportedly are re-signing Jameis Winston to compete with Taysom Hill as the successor to the retired Drew Brees.
 And the Raiders appear content with Derek Carr.
 There were reports Monday that said the Bears are interested in signing veteran Andy Dalton.

 As for Darnold, he has yet to live up to his billing as the top overall choice in the 2018 NFL draft, leading the Jets to a 13-25 record in his 38 starts.